-2213 INTRODUCTION TO YOUTH AND FAMILY MINISTRY AS A PROFESSION

-An introduction to the field of study in youth and family ministry.
-Emphasis will be given to the private and the professional aspects of this profession.
-Some private issues such as spiritual disciplines, health, family relationships, and personality type will be discussed.
-Professional issues centering on ethics, integrity, sexuality, education, job skills, leadership, youth ministry tools and resources, teaching, youth and family ministry as a lifetime career, and others will be discussed as well.
+2213 INTRODUCTION TO YOUTH AND FAMILY MINISTRY AS A PROFESSION youth ministry tools and resources, teaching, youth and family ministry as a lifetime career, and others will be discussed as well.
 Concepts will be given to students to begin developing a philosophy of youth and family ministry.
 Field trips to different parts of Oklahoma City/Edmond will be required for students to interview people in several different contexts working in this profession.
 This course is normally offered in the spring semester.